nidhaloff/b-rabbit/README.rst

 An abstract interface for RabbitMQ communication.

-RabbitMq Interface to make using RabbitMQ inside a SOA Project easier to implement and maintain. it provides a high level API on top of rabbitpy to abstract the implementation of publish-subscribe and RPCs
+RabbitMq Interface to make using RabbitMQ Message broker easier to implement and maintain especially inside a SOA Projects. it provides a high level API on top of rabbitpy to abstract the implementation of publish-subscribe and RPCs

-The package is very useful for large SOA projects.
-It uses Multithreading to assign a single Thread to every Task.
+It uses Multithreading to assign a single Thread to every Task and reduce the headache of writing boilerplate code.

 Take a look at the examples.